These character bios are pulled from the Final Fantasy VIII instruction manual. Copyright Square 1999.

 Limit Break: Blue Magic

-Author’s Note: Quistis Trepe is one of my favourite characters to utilize.
+Author’s Note: Quistis Trepe is one of my favorite characters to utilize.
 She starts off quite powerful and her Limit Breaks are quite varied and versatile.
 Her final Limit Break (Shockwave Pulsar) allows her to attack for more than 9,999 damage making her a very strong late-game character.

 A Garden Cadet with unsurpassed martial arts skills